N0cly/N0cly/README.md

 # 💫 About Me:
-👨🏽‍🎓Student at IUT Aix-Marseille<br>🧑🏽‍💻work-study program for Absys at Airbus ✈<br>🎧Permanent music listener<br>💻Passionate about computers<br>🙌🏽I like to touch everything!
+👨🏽‍🎓Gratuate at IUT Aix-Marseille<br>🧑🏽‍💻developper for Absys at Airbus ✈<br>🎧Permanent music listener<br>💻Passionate about computers<br>🙌🏽I like to touch everything!

 ## 🌐 Socials: